-Miss Snowflake: …and gay marriage and marijuana should have always been legal, so they can’t have ever been illegal.
+Miss Snowflake: …and gay marriage and marijuana should have always been legal, so how could they ‘ave ever been illegal.
+Right?

-Miss Snowflake: But I feel, like… you can’t make something right just because you made it legal.
+Miss Snowflake: But I feel, like… you can’t make something wrong right just because you made it legal.
 There’s no such thing as stealing legally.
-That has to be… it must be the wrong answer, so that’s my choice: a. legalized theft.
+That has to be… I mean, it must be the wrong answer, so that’s my choice: A. Legalized theft.

 Regis: Are you sure?

 Miss Snowflake (deep breath): Yes, I’m sure.
 Final answer.

 Regis: I have some bad news for you.